bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/week-4/w4-notes/Wednesday/Objectives.md

 });
 ```

-**4. Given an HTML page with that includes `<input type=”text” id=”fancypants”>`, write JavaScript that changes the background color of the textbox to #E8F5E9 when the caret is in the textbox and turns it back to its normal color when focus is elsewhere.**
+**4. Given an HTML page with that includes `<input type="text" id="fancypants">`, write JavaScript that changes the background color of the textbox to #E8F5E9 when the caret is in the textbox and turns it back to its normal color when focus is elsewhere.**

 ```js
 const bgColor = () => {